Recorded Future, Inc. is a threat intelligence company, which analyzes threat data to provide better, faster security.

-When you sign up as a customer, vendor, or partner, you may be asked to provide certain information about yourself, including personally identifiable information, (name, address, email address) billing and other related information.
-Additionally, some customers may use our "Analyst Notes" feature to add custom annotations to Intelligence Cards that are visible to others in your organization.
-We will use this information strictly to provide services to you, and will not share this information with third parties without your consent, except to the extent necessary to process your requests (Example: Process a credit card for payment.)
+When you sign up as a customer, vendor, or partner, you will be asked to provide certain information about yourself, including personally identifiable information, (name, address, email address) billing and other related information.
+Additionally, some customers may use our “Analyst Notes” feature to add custom annotations to Intelligence Cards that are visible to others in your organization.
+We will also use the information you provide to us to enable you to enter into contests, and where we have your consent, to send you marketing materials about the contests and our other services including follow-up demos, as well as future competitions and events.
+We will use this information strictly to provide services to you, and will not share this information with third parties without your consent, except to the extent necessary to process your requests (for example, processing a credit card for payment).

 Information About How You Use Our Services

-When you interact with Recorded Future, by using our services, posting queries, performing analysis, annotating results, a record of these activities may be collected automatically as a result of your use of the website.
-When you create this information by engaging in actions like posing queries, doing analysis, annotating results, etc. you should be aware that the information may be collected, stored or archived by Recorded Future.
+When you interact with Recorded Future, by using our services, posting queries, performing analysis, or annotating results, a record of these activities will be collected automatically as a result of your use of the website.
+When you create this information by engaging in actions such as (but not limited to) posing queries, doing analysis, annotating results, etc. the information will be collected, stored or archived by Recorded Future.
 Information about your interaction with Recorded Future (queries, visualizations, analysis, etc.) is saved for 14 days on our servers unless you delete that information or delete your account.
 While our servers automatically collect information as a consequence of your using the service, we do not examine or inspect individual search queries, and we encrypt the logs related to your searches or inquiries.
-You should note that, if you have chosen to share results of queries, analysis or similar searches (and similar) with others, copies of that information may remain viewable by those with whom you have shared the query or similar even after you remove information from your profile or delete your account.
-We log queries you make when you use our system, we anonymize them, but we do not manually inspect them.
+If you have chosen to share results of queries, analysis or similar searches with others, copies of that information will remain viewable by those with whom you have shared the query or similar even after you remove information from your profile or delete your account.
+We log queries you make when you use our system, and we anonymize them; but we do not manually inspect them.
 We will not share your queries with anyone, unless you ask us to do so through the user interface, although you are free to share queries information yourself.

 Recorded Future is not a data broker.
 Recorded Future does not maintain files on individuals’ purchases, nor sell lists of consumers.
 Recorded Future does not collect consumer information for targeting of ads.
 Recorded Future does not provide consumer scoring.
 In addition, Recorded Future: